Keep being updated with phanganist.com by following our Facebook page.

 The Board will work for the reinforcement of tourism properties, the extension of employment opportunities, and the development of beach belt infrastructure, where footfalls are the highest.
 It will also launch operations in the hinterland of eco-tourism.

 The policy comes at a time when the second largest revenue earner, tourism in the state, has been severely affected.
+The Tour and Travels Association of Goa estimates that due to the lockdown, the state tourism industry has lost around Rs 1,000 crore worth of business.

 Hotels and restaurants were reopened by the state government on September 1, but occupancy has not hit full capacity.